 I had an amazing opportunity: I met ministers and senior officials from Treasury and other agencies and wrote Treasury reports and a cabinet paper.
 Writing the first Wellbeing outlook section of the budget policy statement was one of the highlights – pulling it all together for the first time for the Minister of Finance and my work being used in the final version.

 You come in and you do not realise the work that you are doing has such an impact on people.
-One thing that I love about the Treasury is that you are working as part of an organisational and part of the machine that improves and helps people.
+One thing that I love about the Treasury is that you are working as part of an organisation and part of the machine that improves people’s lives.

 Every day is very different.
-You are not doing the same thing every day.
-In terms of like the internship – you do not realise the variety of work the Treasury does, it is cool being exposed it all and the awesome talks that happen and forums that you can go to.
+In terms of the internship – you do not realise the variety of work the Treasury does.
+It is cool being exposed to it all and the awesome talks that happen and forums that you can go to.
 Everyone wants to help you with your learning and development.